CSCfi/csc-user-guide/docs/apps/gromacs.md

 ### Visualizing trajectories and graphs

-In addition to ngmx program in Gromacs, trajectory files can be visualized with the following programs:
+In addition to `ngmx` program in Gromacs, trajectory files can be visualized with the following programs:

 -   [PyMOL] molecular modeling system.
--   [VMD] visualizing program for large biomolecular systems.
+-   [VMD](vmd.md) visualizing program for large biomolecular systems.
 -   [Grace](grace.md) plotting graphs produced with Gromacs tools

+!!! note
+    Please don't run visualization or heavy Gromacs tool scripts in the login node (see [usage policy for details](../../computing/overview/#usage-policy)).
+    You can run the tools in the [interactive partition](../computing/running/interactive-usage.md) by prepending your `gmx_mpi` command with `orterun -n 1`, e.g. `orterun -n 1 gmx_mpi msd -n index -s topol -f traj`).

 ## References